oracle-devrel/devo.tutorials/apache-php-ubuntu-oci-installation.md

     2. Take the default values for **Shape**.

-    For example, your data looks similar to the following:
+    For example, your data should look similar to the following:

     **Shape**